Mogball/BulletArduino/README.md

-# BulletArduino
+# BulletSpout

-Bullet topology for streaming data from Arduino
+Template project for a Bullet Spout.